Analogue Quantum Simulation with Fixed-Frequency Transmon Qubits: Introduction

 An alternative approach, known as {\it analogue quantum simulation}~\cite{georgescu2014quantum} directly simulates a system of interest by manipulating a controllable experimental system that mimics it, allowing for decomposition protocols such as Trotterization to be circumvented.
 The increased efficiency of analogue simulation has allowed for the simulation of larger quantum systems for longer times than gate-based approached in platforms such as cold atoms~\cite{endres2011observation,greif2013short,greiner2002quantum} and has motivated substantial research into implementations in other platforms such as superconducting circuits~\cite{houck2012chip,hartmann2016quantum,wilkinson2020superconducting,hartmann2008quantum,roushan2017spectroscopic,zhu2022observation}.
 This efficiency comes at the expense of limiting the simulations to the system's ``native" Hamiltonians.
 Additionally, such analogue simulators may be restricted in the measurements that can be performed upon them, in contrast to gate-based devices which have access to general Pauli string measurements.
 This motivates the search for alternative quantum simulation platforms to complement the existing ones.

-In order to implement an analogue quantum simulation, it is crucial that the map between an applied control protocol and the resulting experimental effective Hamiltonian is well understood.
-To this end three criteria may be identified that are necessary for the experimental implementation of analogue quantum simulations~\cite{cirac2012goals,divincenzo2000physical}: \begin{itemize} \item[(C1)] {\it Expressibility:} The experimental Hamiltonian must permit control protocols which allow for some class (or multiple classes) of interesting models to be simulated. \item[(C2)] {\it Controllability:} It should be possible to switch individual control terms on and off independently, without inducing significant errors on other qubits. \item[(C3)] {\it Stability:} The map between the control protocol and the experimental effective Hamiltonian should be stable enough over time that characterization and simulation experiments can be performed without the map changing due to, for example, parameter drift.
-Additionally, the coherence time of the device should be sufficiently long to allow simulations to be performed. \end{itemize} In this work we experimentally assess the extent to which fixed-frequency, fixed-interaction (FF) transmon qubits available through the IBM Quantum cloud-based platform~\cite{Qiskit2} satisfy these criteria, and thereby probe the utility of this system as a platform for analogue quantum simulation.
+A typical workflow for implementing analogue quantum simulations is to choose a target Hamiltonian of interest and then to construct a control protocol that maps the system Hamiltonian to that target.
+Thus, in order to implement an analogue quantum simulation, it is crucial that the map between an applied control protocol and the resulting experimental effective Hamiltonian is well understood.
+To this end three criteria may be identified that are necessary for the experimental implementation of analogue quantum simulations~\cite{cirac2012goals,divincenzo2000physical}: \begin{itemize} \item[(C1)] {\it Expressibility:} The experimental Hamiltonian must permit control protocols which allow for some class (or multiple classes) of interesting models to be simulated. \item[(C2)] {\it Practical Controllability:} It should be possible to switch individual control terms on and off independently, without inducing significant errors on other qubits. \item[(C3)] {\it Stability:} The map between the control protocol and the experimental effective Hamiltonian should be stable enough over time that characterization and simulation experiments can be performed without the map changing due to, for example, parameter drift.
+Additionally, the coherence time of the device should be sufficiently long to allow simulations to be performed. \end{itemize}In this work we experimentally assess the extent to which fixed-frequency, fixed-interaction (FF) transmon qubits available through the IBM Quantum cloud-based platform~\cite{Qiskit2} satisfy these criteria, and thereby probe the utility of this system as a platform for analogue quantum simulation.
 As a platform primarily used for gate-based quantum computation, FF transmon qubits allow for the control of individual qubits and arbitrary Pauli string measurements~\cite{krantz2019quantum}.
 Additionally, the underlying physical Hamiltonian used to implement these gates may be mapped to a wide array of interesting Hamiltonians which may be simulated~\cite{malz2021topological}.
 As such, FF transmon devices are potentially highly useful as a platform for analogue simulation.